‘The Young And The Restless’ Spoilers: Victoria Refuses To Marry JT, Victor Amazes His Family

 Victor dumbfounds his family

-Down the road, The Young and the Restless spoilers tease the Victor will amaze his family, via Soap Central.
+Down the road, The Young and the Restless spoilers tease that Victor will amaze his family, via Soap Central.
 Next week, Victor’s condition will take a turn and there are spoilers that suggest his health will decline rapidly until he is on life support.
 And Nikki (Melody Thomas Scott) wants to make a decision for Eric.
 We know Eric Braeden is not going anywhere, and this is just a way to keep his mouth shut while JT’s dirty schemes are yet to be revealed.
 So, will it turn out that he is just faking being on life support?
 It would be interesting to see how his family members react and what they will do once he is on the verge of dying.
 Regardless, Victor’s condition will bring the Newmans closer.

 The Young and the Restless airs Mondays to Fridays at 12:30 p.m. on CBS.